Have you considered updating your boat emergency kit? You never know when an emergency situation can come calling!

 While the odds of a mishap are certainly small, the risk of your vessel going down always exists.
-Unlike a car, which offers the luxury of simply stepping out on to the road and walking to the nearest gas station, the inconvenience of a boating malfunction is magnified.
-Stranded in open water, your chance of returning to dry land is often decided by what is in your emergency survival kit onboard.
+A car offers the luxury of simply stepping out on to the road and walking to the nearest gas station.
+With a boat, the inconvenience of a malfunction is magnified.
+Stranded in open water, your chance of returning to dry land is often decided by what is in your onboard kit.

 Here is a look at 8 essentials to consider for your boat emergency kit: